 Whether you choose to take a city tour of Oslo or take a day cruise on a Viking ship through one of Norway's gorgeous fjords, you're likely in for a good time.
 For any of these tours, gratuity will be included in the cost of your ticket.
 Your tour guide won't be expecting a tip, but if you'd like to show your gratitude, any extra amount would be appreciated and accepted.

-Tipping taxi drivers in Norway is not common but if you are feeling generous, round up to the nearest amount, especially if the driver took you somewhere far or through heavy traffic.
+Some Norwegians might tip their taxi drivers, but most won't.
+It's pretty uncommon, but if you are feeling generous, you can round up your fare to the nearest 10 or 100 NOK, especially if the driver took you somewhere far or if there was heavy traffic.